mmeka/npm/README.md

 });

 # Package.json
-Note that version menetioned as "^3.3.0" will resolve dependencies, fetching the latest minor versions or any patches. "~4.17.4" will fetch only the bug fixes aka patches.
+Note that version menetioned as "^3.3.0" will resolve dependencies, fetching the latest minor versions or any patches. "~4.17.4" will fetch only the bug fixes aka patches. "*" isn't recommended for production as it would fetch major versions too.